Workshops

 Nanopapers in Art Conservation

-Nanocellulose films, also called Nanopapers, are biomaterials obtained from various species of wood or plants.
-Nanopapers are also nanomaterials with unique physical and optical properties.
-Today, Nanocelluloses and Nanopapers are a new solution for the treatment of graphic, photographic, cinematographic artworks and documents, but also for some 3D-Objects, Textiles, Paintings, old and contemporary, made of translucent or transparent supports.
+Nanocellulose films, also called Nanopapers, are green biomaterials obtained from various species of wood or plants.
+Nanopapers are also nanomaterials with unique physical and optical properties, combined with a high purity.
+Today, Nanocellulose gels and Nanopapers are a new solution for the treatment of Paper, Photographs, Cinema artworks and documents, but also for some 3D-Objects, Textiles, Paintingsold and contemporary, made of translucent or transparent supports.

 Since 2014, Senior Paper Conservator Remy Dreyfuss-Deseigne works on Nanopapers and their introduction into Art Conservation.
 He carried out some research projects on the topic, did some publications and international presentations (ICOM-CC, AIC).
 Since 2018 he offers related Workshops.